-Stocks, gold bounce on new stimulus from Fed, others
+Stocks, gold surge on new stimulus from Fed, others

 In China, mainland stocks posted their biggest gain in three weeks of almost 3%, while Japan’s Nikkei soared 7%, its biggest daily gain in four years. [.SS] [.T]

-But investors remained wary, as the number of coronavirus infections topped 350,000 and new infections brought in from abroad rose in China.
+Still, investors remained wary, as the number of coronavirus infections topped 350,000 and new infections brought in from abroad rose in China.

 Business activity collapsed from Australia and Japan to Western Europe at a record pace in March, as measures to contain the coronavirus hammered the world economy, and Japan said it was postponing the Olympics.